-“People claim to hate wasting time,” says Queue-it CCO and co-founder Camilla Ley Valentin.
+“People claim to hate wasting time,” says Queue-it co-founder Camilla Ley Valentin.
 “Yet many are willing to wait for their favorite Black Friday item or the latest Apple gadget.”

 What queue psychology shows is that the waiting experience makes all the difference.
 For businesses, it’s critical to make the experience a good one.

 The risk isn’t putting people in a queue.
 The risk is ignoring queue psychology and delivering a negative experience that loses customers and damages your brand.

 What is it about waiting in line that tends to raise our blood pressure?
 What is it that differentiates a positive queuing experience from a poor one?
 The key is rooted in the psychology of queuing.
 And the answer might surprise you.